napframework/nap/docs/doxygen/markdown/03_resources.md

 Pointing to Resources {#pointing}
 =======================

 It is often useful if a resource can access information from another resource.
 NAP allows you to create links between objects (in json) to accomplish just that.
 A resource can point to other resources in json by referring to the name (identifier) of a resource.
 In C++, we use a specific type of pointer to accomplish this: [object pointer](@ref nap::ObjectPtr).
 Let's assume there is a resource called 'Material' that points to a 'Shader'.
-'Material' wants to use the information stored in the shader and exposes that in the form of a link to a shader.
+The material wants to use the information stored in the shader and exposes that in the form of a link to a shader.
 The material can now access the shader without having to worry about order of initialization.
 When the material is initialized the shader has been created and validated.
 You only have to implement the logic you want to perform based on the information that is present in the shader:

 ~~~~~~~~~~~~~~~{.cpp}
 class NAPAPI Material : public rtti::RTTIObject